-- Expose the students to the basic concepts of optical fibres and their properties. - Give adequate knowledge about the Industrial applications of optical fibres. - Description the students to the Laser fundamentals. - Present adequate knowledge about Industrial application of lasers. - Provide adequate knowledge about holography and Medical application of Lasers.
+- Give adequate knowledge about the Industrial applications of optical fibres. • - Description the students to the Laser fundamentals. • - Present adequate knowledge about Industrial application of lasers. • - Provide adequate knowledge about holography and Medical application of Lasers. •

 UNIT I: OPTICAL FIBRES AND THEIR PROPERTIES